Last updated on 2026-05-22

 Career Options

-Graduates of the Logistics and Supply Chain Management program can pursue a variety of career paths in Canada, including:
+Graduates of the Logistics and Supply Chain Management program can pursue a variety of career opportunities in Canada, including:

-• Production Logistics Coordinator: Manage the flow of materials and products through the production process, optimizing resources.
+- Production Logistics Coordinator: Manage the flow of materials and products through the production process, optimizing resources and timelines.

-• Purchasing Agent: Responsible for acquiring goods and services for organizations, negotiating contracts and prices.
+- Purchasing Agent: Responsible for acquiring goods and services for organizations, negotiating contracts and managing supplier relationships.

-• Material Handler: Handle and manage materials and products within warehouses and distribution centers.
+- Material Handler: Handle and manage materials and products within warehouses and distribution centers, ensuring proper storage and inventory control.

-• Risk Supervisor or Manager: Identify and mitigate risks within the supply chain, ensuring compliance and safety.
+- Risk Supervisor or Manager: Identify and mitigate risks within the supply chain, ensuring compliance and operational continuity.

-• Data Analyst: Analyze data related to supply chain operations to improve efficiency and decision-making.
+- Data Analyst: Analyze data related to logistics and supply chain operations to inform decision-making and improve processes.

-• Dispatcher or Scheduler: Coordinate transportation and delivery schedules, ensuring timely distribution of goods.
+- Dispatcher or Scheduler: Coordinate transportation and delivery schedules, ensuring timely and efficient movement of goods.

-• Inventory Control Worker: Monitor and manage inventory levels, ensuring optimal stock availability.
+- Inventory Control Worker: Monitor and manage inventory levels, ensuring accuracy and availability of products.

-• Shipper and Receiver: Oversee the shipping and receiving of products, ensuring accuracy and efficiency in logistics operations.
+- Shipper and Receiver: Oversee the shipping and receiving of goods, ensuring proper documentation and handling.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.